CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What to do: Step back, even if it’s hard.

 The parent who’s around baby most usually feels in charge of how things should go.
-But if you find yourself constantly telling your partner how to parent, he or she will never know the basics.
+But if you find yourself constantly telling your partner how to parent, they’ll never know the basics.
 Plus, you may end up resenting always having to be in control.
 So take a close look at what they did “wrong.”
 Was the juice that big of a deal?
 If it’s not critical in the grand scheme of raising your child, just let it go.

 Fight #5: Big things that go unappreciated